ma-anwar/pyircd/README.md

 This project uses `poetry` which is a wrapper around `pip` for dependency management.
 We also use pre commit hooks to ensure code consistency and best practices.
 To set up a development environment do as follows:

 1. Install [poetry](https://python-poetry.org/docs/): `curl -sSL https://install.python-poetry.org | python3 -` (you may need to add it to your Path)
-2. Run `make install`; this will install dependencies (none right now) and will configure pre-commit hooks for you by installing them to your `.git` directory.
+2. Run `make install`; this will install dependencies and will configure pre-commit hooks for you by installing them to your `.git` directory.

 Done!
 Let's run a test to ensure your dev environment is properly setup.